YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCARGMSMTCH
 -------------------

-ZCARGMSMTCH, External call: Actual argument count, xxxx is greater than formal argument count, yyyy
+ZCARGMSMTCH, External call: Actual argument count, xxxx, is greater than formal argument count, yyyy

 Run Time Error: This indicates that an external call or $ZCALL() function specified xxxx arguments, which is more than the number yyyy, which is defined by the corresponding external call table entry.